tu-delft-library/il-master-thesis-guide/book/3b-evaluating-sources.md

 ```

+When evaluating scholarly sources, you can also use the CRAAP test.
+However, to do a full evaluation of an academic source, you also need to read the source carefully.
+Conclusions of studies can depend on small details in the study setup, and you may not see this when glancing at the titles and abstracts or an AI-generated summary.
+Judging _Accuracy_ (Is the argument presented consistently?
+Do the results make sense?) may therefore come after you have considered the other aspects, and have included a source in your reading list.
+The steps for evaluating and processing therefore overlap and go hand in hand for scholarly sources.

 ## Practice with Research Scenarios

 <iframe src="https://tudelft.h5p.com/content/1292803412552756187/embed" aria-label="Test 3b: Evaluating Sources" width="1088" height="637" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>